erwinkramer/msgraph-lite/README.md

 ## Importing into Azure API Management

 Graph Lite has the ability to automatically import the whole sliced Graph API into API Management.
-This introduces more possiblities building a robust facade in front of the Graph API, for instance by;
+This introduces more possibilities building a robust facade in front of the Graph API, for instance by;

 - placing specific parts of the Graph API into seperate API Management products with specific product policies;
 - abstracting authentication and finer grained authorization with [credential manager](https://learn.microsoft.com/en-us/azure/api-management/credentials-overview);